 There’s a famous saying among people who love the outdoors, “Leave this world a little better than you found it.”
 This quote is usually attributed to the person who founded Scouting, but it also resonates with those of us (ahem) who would rather sleep in a proper bed than on the ground.
+So, how can you make the most of your love of the outdoors with environmental jobs?

 If you want to leave this ocean planet a little better than you found it, the environmental conservation jobs listed below can help you make a profound difference.
-Whether you’re an established professional looking for meaningful work or a young person exploring their options, there are plenty of ways to make a living and help save the ocean, too.
+Whether you’re an established professional looking for meaningful work or a young person exploring your options, there are plenty of ways to make a living and help save the ocean, too.

-Some (but not all) of the jobs in this article involve scuba diving for work.
+Some (but not all) of the environmental jobs in this article involve scuba diving for work.
 When putting together this list of environmental jobs, we focused on the impact you could make versus how much diving you get to do.
 If you’re interested in a job where you get paid to go scuba diving, check out the articles below:

 Also, most marine conservation jobs require a university degree.
 We recognize this isn’t an option for everyone, so the list below includes two green jobs that help the environment – no degree required.
 For more scuba job opportunities that don’t require a college degree, please check out the articles linked above.